 High quality and viable Hawaiian Baby Woodrose seeds.
-Wild harvested in India in March 2019.
+Wild harvested in India.
 1 gram = approximately 10 seeds.

 Argyreia nervosa belongs to the Convolvulaceae family (Bindweed family).
 Beautiful woody, flowering vine that grows well in full sun on a trellis.
 The leaves are large, downy and have velvety white hairs.
 The flowers are purple on the inside fading lighter at the ends.
 The seed pods dry into woody "roses" which hold one to four seeds.

 Hawaiian Baby Woodrose has a very tough seed coat and nicking aids in germination a lot.
 Take very sharp scissors and make a shallow snip away from the germ eye, just piercing the seed coat.
 Alternatively you can take a file and file away a bit, again away from the germ eye.
 Some people recommend pouring boiling water over the freshly nicked seeds, and to let them sit over night, but this is not necessary.
 Plant in free draining soil (Hawaiian Baby Woodrose is somewhat susceptible to rot).
 In any event if the seeds are good germination should occur in less than a week.

 The plant does not like a lot of light when it is young.
 Put the seedlings in direct light every day until they show some signs of wilting, then take them out.
 This way the seedlings are getting the maximum amount of sunlight they can handle and soon adapt to it and pump out as much growth as possible.
 Alternatively you can start them off outside in pots in full sun.
 This way they will adapt to lots of light very quickly, again take them out of the sun when they show signs of wilting.